Shedding light on classical shadows: learning photonic quantum states: Experiments

 \section{Experiments}

-We report an experimental implementation of the classical shadow protocol based on passive linear optical transformations and photon-number resolving measurements for predicting physical properties of the input state.
+We report experimental implementations of the classical shadow protocol based on passive linear optical transformations and photon-number resolving measurements for predicting properties of the input state.

-The experimental setup consists in multiphoton states (up to 6 photons) produced by a time-demultiplexed semiconductor quantum dot based on demand single-photon source evolved through a 12-mode universal photonic circuit made of an array of fully programmable Mach-Zehnder interferometers.
-Photons are detected at the output of the chip by superconducting nanowire single-photon detectors (SNSPDs) and detection times are processed by a correlator \cite{maring_versatile_2024}.
-As we only have access to threshold detectors, we emulate PNR measurement with pseudo-PNR measurements.
-The pseudo-PNR measurement allows us to perform multi-shot estimation for free \cite{zhou_performance_2023}.
-The experimental setup is illustrated in \autoref{fig:experimentalSetup} and the measurement technique is detailed in the Supplementary Information.
+We use two quantum processing units (QPUs): \emph{Ascella} \cite{maring_versatile_2024} (QPU A) and \emph{Belenos} (QPU B).
+The experimental setups consist in multi-photon states produced by a time-demultiplexed semiconductor quantum dot based on demand single-photon source, evolved through a twelve- or twenty-four-mode photonic circuit made of an array of fully-programmable Mach--Zehnder interferometers implementing Clements \emph{et. al} universal design \cite{clements_optimal_2016}.
+Photons are detected at the output of the chip by superconducting nanowire single-photon detectors (SNSPDs).

+For both platforms, the protocol starts with a state preparation stage, involving single-photons sources, linear-optical evolution and heralding to prepare an initial state $\rho$, followed by random linear-optical interferometer with photon-number measurements and a classical data processing stage (see \autoref{fig:photonicShadows}).
+In the experiments, we achieve photon-number resolving measurements via pseudo-PNR data processing (see \arxiv{\autoref{sec:ppnr}}{Supplementary Information}).
+Chip reconfiguration is costly, yet it remains necessary during the data-collection phase.
+Moreover, because of the number of photons used in the experiment, a large number of samples can be collected.
+For these reasons, we adopt a multi-shot protocol, in which several samples are taken for the same unitary.
+The experimental setups are detailed further in the Methods.

-In order to demonstrate the versatility of the scheme, we illustrate how a range of already demonstrated experiments, all relying on different setups, can be obtained from the same experimental setup with tailored classical post-processing.
-We consider three following illustrative applications which consist in evaluating \ref{exp:loc} low-order correlation functions \cite{mayer_counting_2011}, \ref{exp:inv} Lie-algebraic linear optical invariants \cite{parellada_lie_2024}, and \ref{exp:bpb} binned-probability distributions \cite{seron_efficient_2024}.
-We briefly explain the theoretical background behind each experiment and report in \autoref{fig:experiments} the experimental results.
-Finally, we discuss the scaling of the approach.
+We demonstrate the versatility of our photonic classical shadows protocol with five applications: evaluating low-order correlation functions (\autoref{exp:loc}), evaluating Lie-algebraic linear optical invariants (\autoref{exp:inv}), estimating binned-probability distributions (\autoref{exp:bpb}), estimating the energy of the Bose-Hubbard Hamiltonian (\autoref{exp:gee}), and learning Boson Sampling states (\autoref{exp:bsl}).
+For each experiment, we briefly explain the theoretical background behind it and report the experimental results in \autoref{fig:experimentsAscella,fig:experimentBelenos} respectively.
+Finally, we discuss the scaling of the approaches.
+In all cases, we emphasise that the experimental protocols have the same structure---state preparation, followed by our photonic shadow protocol---while differing at the classical post-processing stage.